mehakraina2108/Lab-5_202001220/README.md

 version control system, or the continuous integration pipeline.
 Some examples of static analysis tools are SonarQube, PMD, ESLint, and Pylint.
 ********************************
+The list of tools to use for Python are:
+● Mypy
+● Pylint
+● Pyflakes
+● Pycodestyle (pep8)
+● Flake8
+● Prospector
+● Bandit

+# The tool that I will use is Pylint